-All ÅAU affiliated researchers publishing with the following publishers are entitled to either publish open access for free or at a discount on the APCs (Article Processing Charges, also called open access fees, author fees).
-Please note that these agreements only apply to open access to articles (APC), not opening of books or book chapters (BPC).
+ÅAU affiliated researchers are entitled to either publish open access for free or at a discount on the APCs (Article Processing Charges, also called open access fees, author fees), in several publishers' journals.
+Please note that these agreements cover only open access to articles (APC), not opening of books or book chapters.

 ACM (Association for Computing Machinery) - full open access in journals and conference proceedings.
 Covers articles accepted 1.7.2022–31.12.2024.